Suryavedha99/OpenADMET/README.md

 # OpenADMET

 This is the github repo for my submissions for the OpenADMET Challenge.
-I will update the code as my results progress.
+I will update this repo before submitting my results.

-For now, I used this exact code for my latest submission.
+For now, it is empty.